 MAP is a twice-weekly out-of-school-time program that bridges the gap many Scholars face in their new independent schools.
 SMART provides a parent education series, while Scholars benefit from one-on-one tutoring, mentors, and a curriculum designed to provide academic support and community building among SMART Scholars in the 5th - 8th grades.

-8th - 12th Grades: College Access and Success Program (CASP)
+8th - 12th Grades: College Achievement Program (CAP)

 Scholars in the 8th - 12th grades have unique needs as they balance academic achievement while preparing for the next phase in their lives.
 CAP advances SMART Scholars toward high school graduation and a college education.
 SMART provides a parent education series, while Scholars benefit from workshops, leadership opportunities, individualized academic support, and community building components.
 Weekly programming supports our Scholars through career and college exploration and assists with the college and financial aid application processes, while emphasizing the importance of community engagement and self-advocacy.